-- 1. Demonstrate knowledge of their content area and the ability to plan and deliver developmentally appropriate instruction for diverse learners. - 2.
-Demonstrate appropriate planning and assessment strategies, reflect on the effectiveness of instruction, and make the necessary adjustments to meet learner needs. - 3.
-Demonstrate a commitment to the education profession by engaging in and supporting appropriate professional practices. - 4.
-Collaborate with colleagues, families, and community members in school renewal. - 5.
-Read and synthesize educational research, design a research study that improves the practice of teaching, analyze and interpret data, and formally report research findings.
+- 1. Demonstrate knowledge of his or her content area and the ability to plan and deliver developmentally appropriate instruction for diverse learners. - Demonstrate appropriate planning and assessment strategies, reflect on the effectiveness of instruction, and make the necessary adjustments to meet learner needs. - 3.
+Demonstrate a commitment to the education profession by engaging in and supporting appropriate professional practices. - Collaborate with colleagues, families, and community members in school renewal.